 Proper planning is the best way to stay healthy during your trip.
 This takes time.
 You'll want to gather both travel and health information, and think about your special needs.

-See a doctor several months before you go so you'll have time to get vaccines or make other health preparations.
+This will help make sure you have time to get vaccines or make other health preparations.

 If you have any chronic diseases or other health concerns, such as birth control or allergies, see your doctor.
 You may need to take other steps or make adjustments in your travel plans.